Stuart period: Cromwell

-In 1649–59 the dominant figure in England—although he refused the offer of kingship—was Oliver Cromwell, the highly successful Parliamentarian general.
-He worked hard at the time to ensure good publicity for his reign, and his successful wars.
-He remains a favourite topic of historians even as he is one of the most controversial figures in British history and his intense religiosity has long been out of fashion.
+In 1649–59 the dominant figure in England was Oliver Cromwell, who was a Parliamentarian general.

 The Commonwealth: 1649–1653

 After the execution of the King, a republic was declared, known as the Commonwealth of England.
 A Council of State was appointed to manage affairs, which included Cromwell among its members.
 His real power base was in the army; Cromwell tried but failed to unite the original group of 'Royal Independents' centred around St John and Saye and Sele, but only St John was persuaded to retain his seat in Parliament.
 From the middle of 1649 until 1651, Cromwell was away on campaign.
 In the meantime, with the king gone (and with him their common cause), the various factions in Parliament began to fight each other.
 On his return, Cromwell tried to galvanise the Rump into setting dates for new elections, uniting the three kingdoms under one polity, and to put in place a broad-brush, tolerant national church.
 However, the Rump vacillated in setting election dates, and although it put in place a basic liberty of conscience, it failed to produce an alternative for tithes or dismantle other aspects of the existing religious settlement.
 In frustration, Cromwell eventually dismissed the Rump Parliament in 1653.
 He summoned a new Parliament, whose members were all nominated.
 Sometimes known as the Parliament of Saints, it was also called the Barebones Parliament.
 The Parliament was based on an idea of Major-General Thomas Harrison's for a "sanhedrin" of saints.
 Although Cromwell did not subscribe to Harrison's apocalyptic, Fifth Monarchist beliefs – which saw a sanhedrin as the precondition of Christ's rule on earth – he was attracted by the idea of an assembly made up of a cross-section of sects.
 However, its failure to deal with the complex political, legal and religious problems facing England soon led to its closeure.